cicero78M/CAT_Psikologi_Frontend/README.md

 The app will serve static files from the `public` folder on port `8080` by default.

 Ensure the backend is running on `http://localhost:3000` or adjust the `API_URL` in `public/app.js`.

+The profile page allows users to edit their name, institution, role and upload a photo.
+Administrators can manage user roles from the **Pengguna** section.

 ## Built-in Question Bank API